CRA Place of Supply Rules: What Tax to Charge Out-of-Province Clients

 Sole proprietors are often terrified that they will have to register for provincial sales taxes (like BC PST, SK PST, MB RST, or QC QST) when billing out-of-province clients.

-Fortunately, if you sell **custom professional services** (such as custom software development, custom graphic design, marketing consulting, or copywriting), provincial sales taxes **do not apply**.
-You are only required to collect the federal GST portion (5%).
+Fortunately, if you sell custom professional services (such as custom software development, custom graphic design, marketing consulting, or copywriting), provincial sales taxes generally do not apply.
+You are usually only required to collect the federal GST portion (5%), though Quebec QST can still apply if you are QST-registered.

 The SaaS Exception